ProTimer - Intervalometer

 4. Start the Photo Series:

-• Tap the Second Shutter Button to commence the programmed photo sequence.
+• Tap the Second Shutter Button to start the programmed photo sequence.

 • To stop the countdown or an ongoing capture process, simply tap the Second Shutter Button again.